-The Complete Buyer’s Guide to Violin Strings
+The Complete Buyer’s Guide to Fiddle Strings

 There are many factors which can determine the quality of a violin.
-One that is often overlooked is the violin strings.
+One that is often overlooked is the strings.

 New strings can breathe a new lease of life into any string instrument.
 Whether you play a vintage fiddle or a brand new violin, replacing the strings could make a huge difference to the quality of the sound.